aseankearney/danny-movie-tracker/DEPLOYMENT.md

 ## Step 4: Verify Deployment

 1. Visit your Vercel deployment URL (shown after deployment)
-2. The app should load and fetch movies from OMDb
+2. The app should load and fetch movies from TMDb
 3. Try marking a movie as "Seen It" or "Never Seen It" to test the database

 ## Troubleshooting